Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 By incorporating these design elements into your space, you’re not only improving the quality of life for those living with dementia but also showing your dedication to serving others.

-1. Choose calming colours: Opt for soft, neutral tones such as beige or light grey that promote relaxation and create an inviting atmosphere.
+1. Choose calming colours: Opt for soft, neutral tones such as beige or light grey that promote and create an inviting atmosphere.
 Avoid overly bright or bold colours that may trigger agitation in some individuals.

 2. Utilise high-contrast design: Implement contrasting shades between floors, walls, doorways, handrails, and furniture to make it easier for individuals with visual impairments to navigate their surroundings.